outscal/Unity-3D-Course-Object-Pooling/Chap04- Implementing Object Pooling.md

 ## Implementing Object Pooling

-Here you will be walked through the steps in order to learn and visualize how you can implement object pooling in your project.
+Here you will learn about the steps in order to learn and visualize how you can implement object pooling in your project.

 Below is the example of pooling the player bullets in a shooter game.